NitishGadangi/Freemium-Music-App/README.md

 **Consider Giving a ⭐ [here](https://github.com/NitishGadangi/Freemium-App) if you like my work**

-### Features:
-* Download High-Quality Music (.m4a or .mp3) (320kbps or 160kbps or 96kbps | AAC) directly into your local storage.
+### Whats special in this app?
+-	Unlimited Music Downloads
+-	In your required quality (320kbps/160kbps/96kbps)
+-	In your required format (mp3/m4a)
+-	Directly into your local storage
-* Enabled ID3 tagging and Album art features.
+-	Enabled ID3 Tagging	(*only for Android Oreo and Above)
-* So every song will be compiled with song info and Album Art.
-* Search Songs directly from Saavn Database with Search feature.
-* Browse songs using Saavn Web UI.
+-	So,Every music file is embedded with AlbumArt and Audio Info
+-	With several other settings to manage downloads as per your preference
+-	You can also download lyrics for the song(Coming Soon...)

 ### Few ScreenShots: